volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 - More topics &mdash; [now in total 22](https://projects.volkamerlab.org/teachopencadd/all_talktorials.html) &mdash; covering cheminformatics, structural bioinformatics, and online queries!
 - Easy local [installation](https://projects.volkamerlab.org/teachopencadd/installing.html) via our `conda` package for users who want to execute and modify the talktorials!

 You heard enough?
-Great, enjoy our website! &mdash; You are intested in more details?
+Great, enjoy our website! &mdash; You are interested in more details?
 Wonderful, please read on.

 ## New website and content